H. B. Nicholson

 Henry Bigger Nicholson (September 5, 1925 – March 2, 2007) who published under the name H.B.
 Nicholson, was a scholar of the Aztecs.
+He was a professor at UCLA in the Department of Anthropology where he taught courses in Ethnohistory, Atzec Archaeology, and Maya Archaeology.
 His major scholarly monograph is Topiltzin Quetzalcoatl: The Once and Future Lord of the Toltecs (2001).

 Nicholson died of a heart attack on March 2, 2007.